Efficient inventory management made easy

-An inventory is more than just a legal obligation - it forms the basis for economic decisions and reliable inventory data.
-Those who are well prepared save time, reduce errors and ensure transparency in the company.
+Stocktaking is more than a statutory requirement – it provides the foundation for sound business decisions and reliable inventory data.
+Careful preparation helps save time, reduce errors and ensure transparency throughout the organisation.

-The following tips show you how to organize your stocktaking efficiently step by step - and when it pays to get support from an external service provider.
+The following stocktaking tips outline how to plan and carry out stocktaking efficiently step by step – and when it may be advisable to involve an external service provider.

-A inventory not only serves to fulfill legal requirements, but is also a central instrument of business management.
-It provides the factual basis on which companies can make well-founded decisions - from financial planning to the procurement of goods.
-Costs, liquidity and income can only be realistically assessed if the actual stock levels are known.
+Stocktaking not only fulfils legal requirements, but also serves as an important management tool.
+It provides the factual basis on which companies make informed decisions – from financial planning to purchasing.
+Costs, liquidity and profitability can only be assessed reliably when actual stock levels are known.

-Regular stocktaking also helps to ensure data quality within the company.
-It ensures transparent processes, creates confidence in the figures and thus forms the basis for reliable evaluations in controlling and strategic planning.
+Regular stocktaking also supports data quality within the organisation.
+It promotes transparent processes, strengthens confidence in reported figures and provides a sound basis for controlling and strategic planning.

-Professional inventory service providers offer structured processes, modern technology and experienced teams - for reliable results without additional work in day-to-day business.
+Professional stocktaking service providers offer structured processes, modern technology and experienced teams - for reliable results without additional work in day-to-day business.

 Practical tips for efficient stocktaking